DS-100/sp22/lecture/lec16.md

 - [video playlist](https://youtube.com/playlist?list=PLQCcNQgUcDfrt-MdrzT5knYbZ_sJVfPWB)
 - [code](https://data100.datahub.berkeley.edu/hub/user-redirect/git-sync?repo=https://github.com/DS-100/fa21&subPath=lec/lec16/)

 A reminder – the right column of the table below contains _Quick Checks_.
-These are **not** required but suggested to help you check your understanding.
+These are **not** required but suggested to help you check your understanding. **Currently, this lecture has no quick checks.
+We will be adding some shortly.**

 <table>
 <colgroup>